 I work in Independent Practice, as it gives me the freedom to work when I want and without the limitations of Statutory Services (e.g. high case loads, little time to work with clients, etc.).
 I pride myself on having a quick response rate, on giving thorough levels of support and on providing a quality service.

 Occupations are what we do throughout the day, everyday, from getting out of bed to going to school to playing football.

 Self care – being able to meet basic needs such as eating, dressing, using the toilet.

 Productivity – in the case of children and young people, this would generally include playing (as children learn through play) and accessing education.

 Leisure – accessing hobbies, active recreation such as sports and quiet recreation such as arts and crafts.

-Occupational Therapists spend time with a child or young person and their family or staff that are working with them, so that they can understand the strengths and needs of the child and identify ways that that person can be supported to reach their potential.
+Occupational Therapists spend time with a child or young person and their family or staff that are working with them, so that they can understand the strengths and needs of the child and identify and advise on ways that that person can be supported to reach their potential.
 They can then provide direct treatment themselves, or can guide others to follow strategies to support the child’s occupational needs.